 Even in the future from our time, God’s prophets will continue to do the same.
-The intriguing two witnesses of Revelation 11 are prophets of God (vs. 10) in the end time.
+The intriguing two witnesses of Revelation 11 are end-time prophets of God (vs. 10).
 Like their earlier biblical predecessors, they will not allow the fear of man to hold them back from speaking for God to the corrupt world in their day.
 Their prophetic messages will be very unpopular (vs. 10) and will even cost them their lives.
 But they will faithfully finish their God-given testimony (vs. 7).
 They serve as a good example to us.

 We don’t need literally to be prophets (note: I do believe in modern-day prophets).
 Whatever our roles are in God’s kingdom, we can emulate the prophets’ faithfulness to declare God’s words to the godless societies in which we live.
 Here are some of the urgent messages from God’s Word the Bible that He wants communicated boldly to the world today.